Huarache (shoe): Styles

 Traditional huarache designs vary greatly, but are always very simple.
 Originally made of all-leather, later designs included woven string soles and occasionally thin wooden soles.
 Subsequently, more elaborate upper designs were created by saddlers and leather workers.

-The modern huarache developed from the adoption in the 1930s of rubber soles developed from used rubber car-tires.
+The modern huarache developed from the adoption in the 1930s of making soles by recycling used rubber from automotive tires.
 Modern designs vary in style from a simplistic sandal to a more complex shoe, using both traditional leather as well as more modern synthetic materials.

 Many shoes claim to be huaraches, but they are only considered traditional huaraches if they are handmade, and have a woven-leather form in the upper.

 Media

 Huaraches are mentioned in the lyrics of the Beach Boys songs "Surfin' U.S.A." and "Noble Surfer", in the novel Ask the Dust, written by John Fante (Camilla Lopez's shoes), and also in the novel On the Road, written by Jack Kerouac.
-Huaraches figure prominently into the title and plot of the 1964 Looney Tunes cartoon short, Senõrella and the Glass Huarache, a Mexican-themed adaptation of the Cinderella fairy tale.
+Huaraches figure prominently into the title and plot of the 1964 Looney Tunes cartoon short, Señorella and the Glass Huarache, a Mexican-themed adaptation of the Cinderella fairy tale.
 Skeeter Phelan wears a pair of the shoes, which her traditionalist Southern mother hates, in the Kathryn Stockett novel The Help.
 Doc Sportello, the detective from Thomas Pynchon's Inherent Vice, wears a pair of huaraches.
 He eventually loses one shoe and finishes the adventure using only the other one.
-In the Seinfeld episode "The Millennium" Elayne attempts to buy a pair of Huaraches from a disinterested shop owner.
+In the Seinfeld season 8 episode "The Millennium" Elaine Benes attempts to buy a pair of huaraches from an uninterested shop owner.